ptkhs/naganotkhs/README.md

    - Order status(Waiting for payment/paid/Shipped)
    - Production status(Waiting for producing/Producing/Production completed)
    - You can update Order and production stutas.
-   - You can search earnings. (eg.compared to the last day.)
+   - You can search earnings. (eg.compared to the last day/year)

 ## Languages
 - HTML&CSS